hit

 -

-is a type of: approach - make advances to someone, usually with a proposal or suggestion
+"He tries to hit on women in bars"is a type of: approach - make advances to someone, usually with a proposal or suggestion

 Found on Word Lists